Chapter 5:

 "Do you get them all from the city stockpile?"

 "You catch on quick!
-Yes, that we do!
-Everyone just goes there and takes whatever they need."
+Yes, everyone just goes there and takes whatever they need."

 "With no regulations?
 How do you stop people from taking too much?"

 "Hm?
 Why would they take more than they need?"
-Averin asked with a confused expression.
-Yumino did not answer—the discussion was obviously going nowhere.
+Averin asked with a confused expression, making Yumino give up as the discussion was obviously going nowhere.

 "You stay here; I'll call my friends and decide what to do with you.
 It may take a while, so you can do some target practice over there!
 You elves love archery, right?"

-Yumino refused to comment on that—instead, he headed towards the archery range.
-The bow he was holding was not the type he was used to, but it was a bow nevertheless.
+Yumino refused to comment on that assumption lacking in delicacy—instead, he headed towards the archery range.
+The bow he was holding— even if not the type he was used to—was a bow nevertheless.
 Combined with the shooting range, it gave the outsider a place where he could feel like home.

 "Time to see what I could have done at the nationals," he said as he drew his bow and aimed at the target placed furthest away.
 He steadied his breath, relaxed his body, and released an arrow.
 It flew with unnatural speed, missing the target by a good margin but damaging the ground behind it.

-There was no need for words—Yumino's expression said it all.
+There was no need for words—Yumino's devastated expression said it all.

 With his pride hurt, he took another arrow and aimed at the second furthest target.